District Administration

 The following guidelines define the role of the school council:

-The school council shall meet regularly with the principal of the school and assist him in the:
+The school council shall meet regularly with the principal of the school and assist

 *Adoption of educational goals for the school that are consistent with state and local policies and standards.